kubernetes/enhancements/keps/sig-cli/1441-kubectl-debug/README.md

 #### Default Profile

-Default profile will be `general`.

-This will become the default behavior, but in order to maintain backwards compatibility the "legacy" profile will be the default profile until the 1.25 release.
+In order to maintain backwards compatibility the `legacy` profile will be the default profile until 1.35.
 When `--profile` is not specified `kubectl debug` will print a warning about the upcoming change in behavior.

+Including 1.35 and upwards, `general` will be the default profile. `legacy` profile will entirely be removed in 1.38.

 #### Future Improvements